SujalaBafna/UAV-Stabilization-Trajectory-Correction/README.md

 ## 🛠️ How to Run
 1. Open in STM32CubeIDE
-2. Replace HAL stubs with real STM32 HAL/MTT drivers
+2. Replace HAL stubs with real STM32 HAL
 3. Build and flash to STM32F446RE
-4. Connect IMU via UART
+4. Connect IMU via UART 4/5

 ## 📡 Hardware
 See [docs/HARDWARE.md](docs/HARDWARE.md) for schematics and PCB exports.